Daisy Bloom Filters: Preliminaries

 \section{Preliminaries}

-\textbf{Notation.} We refer to the product distribution induced by the $n$ independent draws from $\calP$ as $\calP_n$.
 For clarity, throughout the paper, we will distinguish between probabilities over the randomness of the input set, denoted by $\Prr{\calP_n}{\cdot}$, and probabilities over the internal randomness of the filter, denoted by $\Prr{A}{\cdot}$.
 Joint probabilities are denoted by $\Prr{\calP_n,A}{\cdot}$.
+For the analysis, it will also make sense to partition the universe $\UU$ into the following $5$ parts: